aria-ml/dataeval/ROADMAP.md

 - At least one evaluator module runs end to end on video and is validated on a benchmark dataset.
 - Taxonomy structure, not just leaf labels, reaches the bias and balance evaluators.
-- The library is exercised against operational data, with the resulting ergonomic gaps captured as tracked work rather than as folklore.
+- The library is exercised against operational data in relevant demos.